LAST UPDATED may 2023

 At its core, embedded analytics enables users to access and analyze data within the context of their work, without the need for specialized skills or training.
 Embedded analytics also works by integrating data analysis and visualization capabilities directly into the software or applications that people use every day.
 This can lead to improved decision-making, increased efficiency, and better outcomes.
 This integration can take many forms, including:

-Dashboards and reports: Dashboards and reports can be embedded directly into existing applications or systems, allowing users to view and analyze data within the context of their work.
+Dashboards and reports: Embedded Dashboards and reports can be seamlessly integrated into existing applications or systems, enabling users to view and analyze data directly within the context of their work.

 Data exploration and analysis: Embedded analytics tools can allow users to explore and analyze data directly within their workflow, without having to switch between multiple applications.